 Size 363 mm or 14.3” (w) x 255 mm or 10” (d) x 23.9 mm or .94” (h)

 Weight 2.22 kg (4.9 lb), .58 kg (1.28 lbs) power brick, EU version

 Extras optional RGB backlit keyboard – 4 zones, NumPad, 2x stereo speakers, HD webcam

 Acer offers several variants of the Nitro 5, both with AMD Ryzen 5000 and Intel Core hardware, and in 15 and 17-inch variants.
 We’ll discuss some of the other options in future articles.

-As mentioned already, the best value is in the affordable Ryzen 7 + RTX 3060 configuration that goes for a little over 1000 USD/EUR/GBP.
 Follow this link for more details on the configurations available in your region.